 I’ve worked at a slow toil for more than a decade, with multiple blogs (two have been retired), a bucket of poetry, five incomplete books, some personal essays, and some on-and-off journaling.
 My first work of poetry was published in 2017 in a literary anthology, written under a pseudonym.
 It was called “Morning Trash” and was only the third time I’d ever tried to submit my work (clearly I need to try harder).
 Beginning in 2019, I started focusing on completing my work and getting it out into the world.

-My first book will be published in spring 2020.
-It is a collection of short essays about the human experience (and how to be happy) called Halfway There: Lessons at Midlife.
+My first book will be published in the spring of 2020.
+It is a collection of short essays about how to survive adversity and become a happier human called Halfway There: Lessons at Midlife.
 Click here to learn more about the book.

 You can also visit my blog for random thoughts, read a few samples of poetry, or take a look/listen to some interviews.